 I want your help to create a garmin forerunner 245 music compatible watch face featuring pokemon.
 I want it to be similar to the recently announced Pokemon sleep garmin watch face, but that one is incompatible with my watch.

-But memory is the #1 constraint on older Garmin watches, the prompt should have accounted for that and other constraints.
-PNG compression helps with storage but does nothing for RAM — a bitmap decompresses to its full pixel count in memory.
-The 64-color palette is physically fixed on MIP displays.
-Code size matters more than you’d expect; switch statements are expensive in Monkey C bytecode.
+Memory is the #1 constraint on older Garmin watches, the prompt should have accounted for that and other constraints.
+PNG compression helps with storage but does nothing for RAM as a bitmap decompresses to its full pixel count in memory.
+The 64-color palette is physically fixed on MIP displays, so additional processing is needed to dither the images into this palette.
+Code size also matters more than you’d expect, even switch statements are expensive in Monkey C bytecode.

 Starting with primitives

 The first version was drawn entirely with code, no images sprites used.
-Used circles, ellipses, arcs, and polygons to create a night sky, a Pokeball ring border, and a sleeping Pikachu.
-Plus the usual watch face data: time, date, battery, steps, heart rate.
+Circles, ellipses, arcs, and polygons for the art and the usual watch face data: time, date, battery, steps, heart rate.

 Claude helped scaffold the entire Connect IQ project from scratch — manifest.xml, monkey.jungle, the app entry point, view class.
 It was all created specifically for my Forerunner 245 Music (FR245M) with API level 3.3.0.
 Make sure you: